Low Calorie Brownies

 - The secret sauce (well, not literally sauce) is a mix of oat fiber, cocoa powder, and a whole lot of aeration.
 I’m talking stiff-peak egg whites folded into a rich, cocoa-y base to give these brownies that signature lift without weighing them down.

-Now, I won’t lie: these take a tiny bit more effort than a box mix.
+These take slightly more effort than a box mix.
 There are two bowls involved.
 You have to fold.
 But if you’ve ever felt personally victimized by a dry, sad diet brownie, this one will make up for it.
-You’ll pour that thick, airy batter into your pan, bake until you see those classic cracks across the top, and then—this is key—let them fully cool.
+You’ll pour that thick, airy batter into your pan, bake until you see those classic cracks across the top, and then (this is key) let them fully cool.
 That’s when the texture magic happens.
 Once cooled and sliced into 16 squares, you’re rewarded with perfect little brownie bites that don’t taste “low calorie” at all.

 If you’re anything like me, you’ll immediately go back for a second (or third), and then have to remind yourself that these are only 20 calories each.
 Which honestly means you’re allowed to forget how many you’ve had.
-These are the brownies I make when I want something chocolatey after dinner but don’t want to feel weighed down—or when I just need something sweet with my afternoon coffee.
-They’re light enough to fit into any day, but satisfying enough that I never feel like I’m missing out.
+These are the brownies I make when I want something chocolatey after dinner but don’t want to feel weighed down, or when I just need something sweet with my afternoon coffee.
+They’re low carb enough to fit into any day, but satisfying enough that I never feel like I’m missing out.

 Ingredients